StevenLeRoux/spp/README.md

 ```

-It becomes easier for network/access policies team to manage SSH and host access through their network :
+It becomes easier for network/access policies team to manage SSH and host access through their networks :

 ```
 ANY:ANY -> spp:22
 SPP:ANY -> ANY:22
 ```
+SSH access is not anymore host/network related.
+SPP provides a by-user access policies, but simply base on SSH-KEYS and SSH-AGENT features.

 ## Usage:
 ```